ZhiwenShao/JAANet/README.md

 ```

 ## Details
-More details will be updated, and the pytorch version will be made available soon
+More details will be updated, and the Pytorch version will be made available soon